Meet Our Badge of Life

-Jerry Fleming, Board Member, of Stony Point, New York, is a USMC veteran of Vietnam who served 20 years with the Clarkstown, NY, Police Department.
+Jerry Fleming, DIRECTOR, of Stony Point, New York, is a USMC veteran of Vietnam who served 20 years with the Clarkstown, NY, Police Department.
 Following that, he worked another ten years with the Sheriffs prisoner transport unit.
 In addition to grisly murder scenes, Jerry's exposures to suicides were particularly truamatic: out of four suicides, two were officers he knew.
 Three children of officers also committed suicide.
 Jerry intervened and hospitalized one suicidal individual in an AA meeting.
 After spotting an article about police suicides in a magazine, Jerry pursued his interest and found himself with Badge of Life.
 He is a NY Department of Criminal Justice Services Instructor, certified by the Rockland Police Academy.
 He currently teaches the Badge of Life program to police classes 3 - 4 times a month.